 Moving on now….we did have some incredible times in the mix, but honestly 2018 was somewhat uneventful compared to previous years.
 I can’t figure out if this is due to our age?
 Limited funds since quitting my career?
 Or a combination of the two?
 I’m starting to lean towards the latter.
 It was way easier to invite friends over for a simple cookout, casual day-drinking, and/or a couple rounds of Cards Against Humanity and endless belly laughs five or so years ago.
 You know….the kind of fun that doesn’t require a lot of money or planning.

 These days, however, that sort of thing just ain’t happening around here since most of our friends are now spending their weekends making the rounds at the kids’ birthday party circuit.
 And I’m sure they’re loving every moment of it (that wasn’t sarcasm by the way…they’re all getting to spend precious time with their children, which is a gift;)).
 We do, thankfully, have a small handful of friends who are still childless and always down to slum it with a couple of relative old farts like us, and I have endless gratitude for these gems for always getting Michael and I out of the house and helping to keep us feeling young(ish).;)

 So back to my theory about our uneventful 2018.

 I’ve addressed this in previous posts about our friends sort of outgrowing us now that they’ve started families.
 So without our regular casual social hangouts, Michael and I spend a lot of our free time just hanging at home with the doggies (and inevitably working more).
 I don’t mind it really, but it definitely doesn’t make for interesting blog posts (thank goodness for fashion, travel and DIY projects!).
-With this as our new normal, the major highs we have are generally related to our travels, and with our joint income taking a deep dive after leaving my career, we don’t travel as often as we used to.
+With this as our new normal, the major highs we have are generally related to our travels, and with our joint income taking a deep dive after leaving my career behind, we don’t travel as often as we used to.
 Hence the slightly uneventful year.